collocations.org

 tight

-He was used to having to talk his way out of tight corners.
+He's used to talking his way out of tight corners.

-They had got her in a corner and there was nothing she could do about it.
+They had her in a corner and there was nothing she could do about it.

 award (sb)